spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-order-management-feature.md

 {% info_block errorBox %}

 An `oms.state.` prefixed translation key is a combination of the `OmsConfig::getFallbackDisplayNamePrefix()` and a normalized state machine name.
-If you have different OMS state-machine states or a fallback display name prefix, adjust the corresponding translations.
+If you have different OMS state machine states or a fallback display name prefix, adjust the corresponding translations.

 {% endinfo_block %}